Fat in the City?

 Yes, it's because it's so competitive here.

-Mel Carriere from San Diego California on October 19, 2014:
+Mel Carriere from Snowbound and down in Northern Colorado on October 19, 2014:

 The one time I was in Manhattan I did notice that the people living there seemed to be the creme de la creme as far as intelligence, which is probably why they don't watch much TV.
 Even the hotel luggage porters seemed sharper and more shrewd than about 90 percent of Americans living in the heartland, and definitely smarter than anybody else living out here on the California Coast.
 Great hub!